MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_CONC_UET_Consent.md

 If you don't implement Consent Mode directly on your website, we support reading consent signals from all available sources, such as TCF (Transparency and Consent Framework), and other standard mechanisms.

-This approach simplifies the onboarding process and enables automatic consent handling—provided that:
+This approach simplifies the onboarding process and enables automatic consent handlingâ€”provided that:

 - Your website includes a cookie banner.
 - You use a standard consent solution.